Kimbomba

-Timbomba (sometimes called Kimbomba, which is the name of the stick with tips used in the game) is a traditional game played in the center and south of Mexico.
+Kimbomba (which is the name of the stick with tips used in the game) is a traditional game played in the center and south of Mexico.
 Originally it was played by Maya children.
 This game is mainly played by children over 6 years.
-To play timbomba one needs a place without obstacles and two round sticks: a 10 in long stick and a 5 in long conical stick with tips (a kimbomba).
+To play kimbomba one needs a place without obstacles and two round sticks: a 10 in long stick and a 5 in long conical stick with tips (a kimbomba).
 A player stands in a base similar to a baseball base, then, he takes the longer stick and hits the kimbomba, which is on the ground.
 The shorter stick is raised and the player hits it again, like a baseball.
 There are two versions but in both it is necessary to get the stick as far away as possible.
 At least two players are needed.

 Versions

 Many versions have been created through time.
 In all of them the player stands inside a 2-meter circle, which in its center has a 15 cm square where the kimbomba is located.
 The kimbomba is hit and then, the game starts.
 For both versions it is necessary that each player has their pair of sticks.